Roblox/creator-docs/content/en-us/luau/type-checking.md

 }
 ```

-The type for this state object without generics would be
+The type for this state object without generics would be.

 ```lua
 type State = {